 - People Management: Assigns, develops, and motivates employees to complete assignments in an effective manner.

 - Strategic Thinking/Management: Creates and communicates a long-term vision, balances short- and long-term goals, keeps own and team's work aligned with overall goals, creates, and adjusts strategic plans.

 - Project Management: Brings together every component of a project, including resources or planning, that are needed to complete in a timely manner.

 - Adaptability: Adapts to change, is open to new ideas, takes on new responsibilities, handles pressure, and adjusts plans to meet changing needs.

 - Organizational Awareness: Uses knowledge of the organization and the organization’s environment to bring insight to work.

 ORGANIZATIONAL CORE COMPETENCIES

-- Interpersonal skills: Exhibits respect and understanding of others to maintain professional
+- Interpersonal skills: Exhibits respect and understanding of others to maintain professional relationship.

 - Problem Solving: Solves problems while ensuring rules and directives are followed.

 - Communication Skills: Ability to effectively engage and communicate with target audiences.